Our Learning Community

 Year 7 students undertake studies with their Homeroom group in Religious Education, English, Humanities, Mathematics, Science, Health and Physical Education and in two of the foreign languages (French, Indonesian and Italian) offered at the College.
 They are also introduced to specialist areas including The Arts, Digital Technology and Design Technology.
 The 2040 Project is undertaken in Year 7, a cross-curriculum program where students research social, economic and environmental factors that have the potential to make the world a better place in the future.

 Year 8 students select one language to study in both Years 8 and 9.
 Students also have the opportunity to select electives in The Arts and Technology areas.
-The STEM-4-All program offers Year 8 students the opportunity to extend their competencies in Science, enhance metacognitive, thinking and communication skills and consolidate learning through mentoring.

 Students also participate in the City Experience program, which provide opportunities to engage deeply with interdisciplinary learning.
 This program seeks to embed opportunities for student voice and choice, with the goal of animating our students to become more resourceful and more self-directed through rich inquiry.
 The intended outcome of this program is that students build their skills in critical and creative thinking, communication and collaboration.